5.8 Resolution Through the Informal Process

 5.8.3.
 Form of an Informal Resolution

-- An informal resolution may include, but is not limited to, the matter being brought to the attention of the Respondent, an agreement to terminate and not repeat specific conduct, an apology, and/or participation in education, training, or counseling.
-An informal resolution typically will not include any sanction against the Respondent.
-A complaint may also be resolved informally with the Complainant signing a Request for No Action and submitting it to the Affirmative Action Officer.
+- An informal resolution may include, but is not limited to, the matter being brought to the attention of the Responding Party, an agreement to terminate and not repeat specific conduct, an apology, and/or participation in education, training, or counseling.
+An informal resolution typically will not include any sanction against the Responding Party.
+A complaint may also be resolved informally with the Reporting Party signing a Request for No Action and submitting it to the Affirmative Action Officer.

 - If a complaint is filed against a non-member of the University Community, resolution of the complaint shall be limited to reporting the alleged incident to an appropriate party and/or notifying the individual he or she is not permitted on the Xavier campus.